 Causes of Powdery Mildew

 As one of the most frequently occurring rose diseases, powdery mildew thrives in the humid Australian climate and damp conditions.
 In particular, climates that are warm and dry during the day and then cool at night are the perfect storm for a mildew outbreak.
+The moisture in the air is perfect for helping the fungus spores travel between plants, spreading the disease across plants all throughout your garden.

 Common Rose Leaf Problems